 Graduate Education in the Department of Counselor Education

-The Department of Counselor Education offers three Master of Science Degrees: Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling; and School Counseling.
+The Department of Counselor Education offers three Master of Science Degrees: Clinical Mental Health Counseling, Marriage, Couple, and Family Counseling, and Counselor Education with Advanced Studies.
 These programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and the Southern Association of Colleges and Schools (SACS).

 Mission and Objectives of Counselor Education